neondatabase/website/content/docs/guides/prisma-tutorial.md

 ## Step 10: Add data to your table

-You have a couple of options here.
+You have a couple of options for adding data to the `Elements` table.
 You can add data using the Neon SQL Editor or with Prisma Studio.
 Both methods are described below.

 ### Option A: Add data using the Neon SQL Editor